How to Celebrate Hanukkah at Home | Part 1

 A group of Judean priests had offered to pay Antiochus IV to replace one high priest with another.
 Antiochus took the bribe.

-Three years later, another wealthy priest, Menelaus—influenced by the Greek culture—came forward and offered even more money, which he stole from the Temple treasures, for the position.
+Three years later, another wealthy priest, Menelaus, influenced by Greek culture, came forward and offered even more money, which he had stolen from the Temple treasures, for the position.

 Antiochus again took the deal.

-Out of this situation, the Maccabean Revolt was birthed, and the miracle of Hanukkah came to pass.
+Out of this situation, the Maccabean Revolt was born, and the miracle of Hanukkah came to pass.

-Hanukkah became a powerful testimony of a small remnant making a way forward to save their identity, faith, Temple, and culture—as one that reflects the One True God of Israel.
+Hanukkah became a powerful testament to a small remnant making a way forward to preserve their identity, faith, Temple, and culture, as one that reflects the One True God of Israel.

-The remnant was the priests and kings that the Lord used to restore His nation.
-We, too, are the kings and priests unto God in this hour (see Revelation 1:6.).
+The remnant consisted of the priests and kings whom the Lord used to restore His nation.
+We, too, are the kings and priests unto God in this hour (see Revelation 1:6).

 Understanding the Hanukkah story, along with the reality and challenges the Maccabees faced, helps you teach and apply godly wisdom.
 As a result, a way forward will be revealed, and transformation will take place.

-Hanukkah is considered a minor holiday, but it is brimming with strategic steps to align with the ways of God so that you receive miraculous victories when you, your family, your nation, and your culture are being threatened.
+Hanukkah is considered a minor holiday, but it is brimming with strategic steps to align with God’s ways, so that you receive miraculous victories when your family, nation, and culture are being threatened.

 Through the Maccabees’ fight, the priesthood, the Temple, and their faith were transformed.